1 of 74 portraits of Queen Anne

 92 in. x 56 1/4 in.
 (2337 mm x 1429 mm)

 - Sir Godfrey Kneller, Bt (1646-1723), Portrait painter.
-Artist associated with 1682 portraits, Sitter associated with 30 portraits.
+Artist or producer associated with 1686 portraits, Sitter associated with 30 portraits.

 - Ingamells, John, Later Stuart Portraits 1685-1714, 2009, p.
 6

 - Piper, David, Catalogue of Seventeenth Century Portraits in the National Portrait Gallery, 1625-1714, 1963, p.
 7

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 14

 - Toksvig, Sandi; Dyer, Richard, Gay Icons, 2009 (accompanying the exhibition at the National Portrait Gallery from 2 July - 18 October 2009), p.
 15

 Subjects & Themesback to top

 Current affairsWilliam III, forced to leave England to fight in Ireland, empowers Mary II, through the Regency Act, to exercise authority in his absence.
 William, however, unwilling to rest power solely with Mary, appoints a council of nine statesmen directly answerable to the absent king.